 Building inspectors, particularly roof inspectors, know that keeping other people safe is risky business.
 If you are a roof inspector, then you have experienced steep grades, unruly slopes, damaged supports and poor traction.
 You have most likely inspected roofs after damage has occurred, when such inspections are most dangerous.

 Now factor in other concerns, like damaged gutters and chimneys..
 Drones have the capability to zoom in and record detailed information, which limits risk to both property and personnel.
-Inspections undertaken by Drones are a clear safety advantage compared to the traditional means.
-Seeing as roof inspections are one of the most dangerous jobs out there, it is no wonder people are turning to drones to conduct them.
+Inspections undertaken by drones are a clear safety advantage compared to the traditional means.
+Seeing as roof inspections can be one of the most dangerous jobs out there, it is no wonder why property managers and insurance companies are conducting drone roof inspections.

 Personnel and Cost Management